TheodorGajhede/YahooRequests/README.md

 # Return the most popular news article about a company (Early access feature)
 news = yr.news("googl", timespan=5, warning=True)

+# Return the average price of a stock in a time period
+average_price = yr.average_price("aapl", 2021-1-1, 2022-1-1)
 ```

 ## Footnotes